sudeep-23-11/Code-Store/Language/Java/Theory/OOPS.md

         * value can be name hidden in child
     * method = cannot be overriden in child
     * class = cannot be inherited
+* friend
+    * private, protected access from outside of class
+    * external function
+    * other class
+    * other class method

 # Polymorphism
 * one thing behaves in many different forms